-University of Minnesota - Twin Cities in Minneapolis, MN
+University of Minnesota - Twin Cities

-Ohio State University in Columbus, OH
+Ohio State University

 Urban Design and Planning Schools

-|New York University||City planning students have access to dozens of internship opportunities at organizations such as the New York City Council, the Harlem Community Development Corporation and the New York City Department of City Planning||New York, NY|
+|New York University||City planning students have access to dozens of internship opportunities at organizations such as the New York City Council, the Harlem Community Development Corporation, and the New York City Department of City Planning||New York, NY|

-|University of Florida||The university offers a study abroad program in Brazil for urban planning||Gainesville, FL|
+|University of Florida||Offers a study abroad program in Brazil for urban planning students||Gainesville, FL|

-|University of Texas at Austin||The community and regional planning program at UT-Austin has a 9:1 student-to-faculty ratio||Austin, TX|
+|University of Texas at Austin||Community and regional planning program has a nine-to-one student-to-faculty ratio||Austin, TX|

 |University of Washington||Faculty in the school's Department of Urban Design and Planning have more than 14 research grants bringing in roughly $10 million||Seattle, WA|